ekmahama/mediaDownloader/README.md

 <h1>Media Downloader</h1>
 <p>
  Media downloader is an app created with python to help download media files from the internet.
 The frontend of the is application was created with Qt framework, a free and open-source widget library for creating GUIs.
+To download a media file, you input the url of file of intereset, the application then downloads it for you.
 </p>

 <h2>Quick Start</h2>